-Has it ever happened to you where you walk into a space, or turn a corner and see a building, and the design just knocks your socks off?
+Has it ever happened to you where you walk into a space, or turn a corner and see a building, and the architecture or interior design just knocks your socks off?
 It takes your breath away it is that beautiful.
 Just being in the presence of such a creation inspires awe and the experience takes over all of your senses, leaving you slack-jawed and potentially drooling.

 It’s happened to all of us.

 But at one time or another, we have all been overwhelmed by experiencing something great.
 It isn’t limited to architecture.
 At some point in all of our lives we have seen a painting, read a book, watched a movie, listened to a speech; it is inevitable that we have all born witness to someone else’s creation and have been amazed.

 It’s a great feeling.
 But like all great feelings, it is unfortunately fleeting.
 And it is not long before the vacuum in your mind created by being astonished is filled with thoughts.
 And if you’re anything like the majority of creatives out there, soon after the initial thought of “how did they do this?” subsides, it is quickly replaced by our old friend self-doubt

 “I could never do this.”

 “This is why she’s designing museums and I’m still doing fast food renovation details.”

 Isn’t that the worst?
 It sucks!
 You go from feeling so spectacular: basking in the sunny warmth of genius to shivering in the cold and windy space occupied by your own fledgling ego.